DAVID ATTENBOROUGH: A LIFE ON OUR PLANET

 The following books are recommended for excellent high school level readers.

-- A Life on Our Planet: My Witness Statement and a Vision for the Future by Sir David Attenborough, Jonnie Hughes, et al.
+- A Life on Our Planet: My Witness Statement and a Vision for the Future by Attenborough, David and Hughes, Jonnie, Grand Central Publishing, New York, 2020;

 - Countdown: Our Last, Best Hope for a Future on Earth? by Alan Weisman, Adam Grupper, et al.